lordfeck/rsru/README.md

 # Repository layout
 What are the directories and what is inside each?

 `conf_samples` : A variety of config files intended to build sample websites in RSRU.
 Each config file matches a template style under `tpl`.
 To try a config sample, run `./rsru.pl -c ./conf_samples/<CONF_NAME>.pl`.
+To make a config sample permanent, copy it to the root and rename it conf.pl (replacing the default).
+You'll then no longer have to run RSRU with any `-c` option flag.

 `docs` : Documentation including release history and HOWTO.

 `entries` : Default sample entries for the softcat template.
 Also the default source directory whence RSRU will read its entries.

 `entries_samples` : Sample entries to demonstrate the other config samples.
+Once you understand how the entries are written, you may safely remove this directory.

 `img` : Sample image files to demonstrate RSRU's thumbnail generation.
 Also the default source directory RSRU will check for your images.

 `misc` : Screenshots and images intended to show how RSRU looks.
-This directory may be deleted.
+This directory may be safely deleted once you've settled for a style.

 `output` : The default destination directory whereto RSRU writes its generated website.
+Not tracked in Git by default (see `.gitignore`).

 `tpl` : The template root directory.
 All style template files are stored in subdirectories under here.